Rawmarsh Community School

 Rawmarsh Community School is a coeducational secondary school with academy status located in Rotherham, South Yorkshire, England.

+History

+Secondary modern school

+Rawmarsh Secondary Modern began in the 1940s.
+In September 1966 the headmaster of Lumley Sec Mod in Skegness, Patrick Laing, from Edinburgh, became headteacher, until the 1980s.

+In October 1970 filming took place of the BBC series 'If You Were Me', broadcast in February 1971, made with RTT of Tunisia, produced by Molly Cox.

+Comprehensive

+It became comprehensive around 1974.
+New extensions opened in October 1974.

 Ofsted inspections

 Since the commencement of Ofsted inspections in September 1993, the school has undergone many inspections.

 Ofsted reports rated Rawmarsh Community School as Grade 4 (Inadequate) for overall effectiveness in 2007, Grade 3 (Satisfactory) in 2008 and 2011, and Grade 4 in 2013.
 The school was placed in Special measures in 2013.
 Based on the 2017 inspection, Ofsted now rates Rawmarsh Community School as a Grade 2 (Good) School.